scaredos/cfresearch/README.md

 ## New JS Challenge
 - The new UAM Challenge
+- The first request is `GET` to `cdn-cgi/challenge-platform/orchestrate/jsch/v1` which replies with javascript to generate the challenege id and make the second request
-- The first request is `POST` to `cdn-cgi/challenge-platform/generate/ov1/generated-challenge-id-goes-here/cloudflare-ray-id-goes-here/cf_chl_1 cookie-here` with the POST data of `v_ray-id-goes-here`: `encoded information for the challenge` with the cookies `__cfuid` (CloudFlare Request ID), and `cf_chl_1` (CloudFlare Challenge 1 ID).
+- The second request is `POST` to `cdn-cgi/challenge-platform/generate/ov1/generated-challenge-id-goes-here/cloudflare-ray-id-goes-here/cf_chl_1 cookie-here` with the POST data of `v_ray-id-goes-here`: `encoded information for the challenge` with the cookies `__cfuid` (CloudFlare Request ID), and `cf_chl_1` (CloudFlare Challenge 1 ID).
 The requst replies with the JavaScript challenge and the cookie `cf_chl_seq_ cf-chl-1-cookie-goes-here`.
-- The second request is `POST` to the same URI with the same POST data but with the added cookie.
+- The third request is `POST` to the same URI with the same POST data but with the added cookie.
 The request replies with `cf_chl_rc_ni` cookie.
 - The final request (If there is no follow up catpcha) is a `POST` request to `?__cf_chl_jschl_tk__=GENERATEd TOKEN` with the form data of

 `r`: CloudFlare Analytics (Not Required to solve challenge)